 In this spiritual true crime podcast, host Una Morera shares a story we need to hear in the wake of the sexual abuse accounts revealed in the Shambhala community in recent years.
 Morera recounts growing up in a world that revolved around Chögyam Trungpa Rinpoche.
 It is a moving, creative, and brave account told first through the lens of a little girl and then through that of a young woman disoriented by the disconnect between the teachings and actions of Trungpa and his inner circle.

-“White Tara Healing Practice: Inviting the Elements,” Venerable Lobsang Tenpa
+“White Tara Healing Practice: Inviting the Elements,” Michael Lobsang Tenpa

 “Intuitive Mind and Grasping Mind,” Tuere Sala